-- 1. A second failure of any nursing course (whether a "D," "F," "WF," or "U"). - 2.
-Withdrawal from a third nursing nurse while enrolled in an associate-level nursing program.
-For more information, see "Progression Policy" within this handbook. - 3.
+- 1. A second failure of any nursing course (whether a D, F, WF, or U) will result in program dismissal. - 1.
+Withdrawal from a second nursing nurse while enrolled in an associate-level nursing program result in program dismissal.
+For more information, see "Progression Policy" within this handbook. - 2.
 Substantiated violations of academic integrity constitute grounds for immediate dismissal from the nursing program and (if the incident occurs mid-progression) and will prevent further course attendance/progression.
-For more information, see "Department Policy on Violations of Academic Integrity" within this handbook. - 4.
-Gross misconduct, such as behaviors that endanger patient safety, patient confidentiality, or behaviors in direct opposition to the clinical instructor's direction, constitute grounds for immediate dismissal from the nursing program and (if the incident occurs midprogression) will prevent further course attendance/progression.
+For more information, see "Department Policy on Violations of Academic Integrity" within this handbook. - 3.
+Gross misconduct, such as behaviors that endanger patient safety, patient confidentiality, or behaviors in direct opposition to the clinical instructor's direction, constitute grounds for immediate dismissal from the nursing program and (if the incident occurs mid-progression) will prevent further course attendance/progression.